kuhrusty/MorbadScorepad/CONTRIBUTING.md

 ### Adding your own danger card recordings

-One of the unfinished bits is a thing which is supposed to keep track of the danger card deck, and for fun I made it optionally play recordings of the cards being read.

-To add your *own* recordings (which are probably going to be better than mine!):
+To add your own recordings to the Danger Deck activity (which are probably going to be better than mine!):

-1. Enable developer options in Settings.
 1. In `app/src/main/res/values/strings.xml`, find
    `pref_danger_voice_set_titles`, and add an entry with a human-readable name for your new voice set.